biothings/biothings.api/docs/doc/quick_start.rst

 Biothings project directory structure
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-A bare biothings project consists of
+A bare biothings project consists of:

 * **requirements_web.txt** - list of python dependencies required to run API
 * **src** - folder of all project-specific source code